 |5.
 Communication||10.
 Training/Drills|

 As libraries and museums around the country begin to resume operations and reopen facilities to the public, there is need for clear information to support the handling of core museum, library, and archival materials.
-The REALM project is conducting research on how long the COVID-19 virus survives on materials that are prevalent in libraries, archives, and museums.
-The project draws upon the research to produce authoritative, science-based information on how—or if— materials can be handled to mitigate exposure to staff and visitors.
+The REALM project has conducted research on how long the COVID-19 virus survives on materials that are prevalent in libraries, archives, and museums.
+The project is continuing to produce and distribute science-based COVID-19 information that can aid local decision-making regarding operations of these organizations.

 NCAPER’s Arts Organizations at a Crossroads (OAX) project focuses on existential crises and decisions faced by nonprofit and for-profit arts organizations.
 This resource list provides tools to help organizations play out various scenarios and to make the best decision possible.
 Topics include issues of executive management and governance such as shared services, mergers/alliances, suspension of operations/hibernation, and dissolutions.